repairgenie/nuovaone-fraud/README.md

 # Nuova One Fraud Prevention Plugin Documentation

+This plugin is provided at no charge, and with no support, by Nuova Webs.
+For professional installations and general installation queries, you can email concierge@nuovawebs.com

 ## Installation

 1.  **File Placement:** Create a new directory named `geoippro` inside your Clientexec `/plugins/snapins/` directory.